iclcv/icl/doc/icl-manual/howtos/camera-calibration.rst

       2. the detected markers are well distributed over at least two non-coplanar surfaces of the calibration object
-      3. the markers of the detected object cover a large part of the actual 2D image (optimally > 80%) and optimall reach into the corners of the image
+      3. the markers of the detected object cover a large part of the actual 2D image (optimally > 80%) and optimal reach into the corners of the image

 * **more options.rel.
 Transf** shows an extra GUI that allows an